alexmngn/ember-magma/README.md

 ## Designed for Ember.js

-Magma is a bootstrap toolkit to easily create UI interfaces for Ember.js applications.
-It provides a list of useful UI components to be used in your Ember project.
+Magma is a bootstrap toolkit that brings a set a UI components to help you create your Ember.js applications.

 ## How does this work?
 This toolkit contains reusable components you can assemble to build awesome things.